AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 ### Support for multiple instances

-The micro front-end design supports the display of multiple instances of Asset Selector on a single screen.
+The micro front-end design supports the display of multiple instances of Destination Selector on a single screen.

 ![multiple-instance](assets/multiple-instance.png)